ethereum/execution-apis/src/engine/prague.md

 1. Client software **MUST** return `-38005: Unsupported fork` error if the `timestamp` of the built payload does not fall within the time frame of the Prague fork.

-2. The call **MUST** return `executionRequests` object containing execution layer trigerred requests obtained from transaction execution of the `executionPayload`.
+2. The call **MUST** return `executionRequests` byte sequence representing an encoded list of execution layer trigerred requests obtained from the `executionPayload` transaction execution.
-The ways the requests are encoded and obtained from the payload execution are defined by [EIP-7685](https://eips.ethereum.org/EIPS/eip-7685).
+The ways the requests are encoded and obtained from the execution are defined by [EIP-7685](https://eips.ethereum.org/EIPS/eip-7685).

 ### Update the methods of previous forks